Getting Started - Load URL

 Define Target URL

-After logging in you should see a New Test Case button in the upper right.
+After logging in you should see a Create Test button on the dashboard.
 Click on it to get started.
 There are four steps: Name, Scenario, Configuration, and Results.
 We will examine each step one by one below.
 Go ahead and give it a name like ‘Demo’ and click enter or Next.